ThatTanishqTak/CW2_Group10/README.md

 - **Open**: Opening price of Starbucks stock for the given day

 You can adjust the code to use different stock data or columns as needed.

+---

+Here’s a detailed structure for your Group Project Report based on the assignment requirements for developing deep learning-based solutions for real-time financial forecasting using GRU models.
+This will help guide the report writing process.

+---

+## **Group Project Report: Time Series Forecasting using Deep Neural Networks (GRU)**

+### 1. **Aims and Objectives of the Theme Problem**

+In this section, you need to outline the problem you're addressing and the objectives of your project.

+**Aims:**
+- To develop a deep learning-based solution for predicting stock prices (or another financial dataset) using historical data.
+- To explore the use of Gated Recurrent Units (GRU) for time series forecasting in a real-world financial setting.

+**Objectives:**
+- **Implement an existing deep learning model** (such as GRU) for time series forecasting.
+- **Design a novel deep learning model** based on the GRU architecture to improve forecasting accuracy.
+- **Train and evaluate** the models using metrics such as accuracy, Mean Squared Error (MSE), and Mean Absolute Error (MAE).
+- **Compare and contrast** the performance of existing and designed models in terms of prediction accuracy, generalization ability, and computational efficiency.

+---

+### 2. **Analysis of the Existing DNNs**

+This section focuses on reviewing current models used for time series forecasting and how they apply to your dataset.

+- **Overview of Existing Models**: Discuss popular models like LSTMs, GRUs, and RNNs.
+For instance:
+  - **LSTM**: Effective for sequence prediction tasks due to its ability to capture long-term dependencies.
+  - **GRU**: A variant of LSTM that simplifies the architecture by having fewer parameters but still performs well for time series forecasting.
+  - **Traditional ML Models**: Briefly discuss other models like ARIMA or Random Forest, and explain why deep learning models might be more effective for this task.

+- **Performance in Time Series Forecasting**: Summarize how these models have been used in financial forecasting in existing research and how they compare with each other.
+For example, GRUs are often preferred over vanilla RNNs due to their ability to capture long-term dependencies while being computationally more efficient than LSTMs.

+- **Limitations of Existing Models**: Identify any shortcomings of the existing DNNs, such as issues with overfitting, training difficulties, or limited scalability when handling large datasets.

+---

+### 3. **Analysis of the Designed DNNs**

+In this section, you will describe the GRU-based model that your team has designed and how it was customized for the project.

+- **GRU Architecture Design**:
+  - Describe the architecture of the GRU model used for forecasting (e.g., number of layers, number of units in each layer, activation functions, dropout layers to prevent overfitting).
+  - Justify why you chose GRU over LSTM (e.g., for computational efficiency or because of the specific characteristics of your dataset).

+- **Hyperparameters**: List the hyperparameters used for training (e.g., learning rate, batch size, number of epochs, optimizer used).

+- **Modifications for Financial Forecasting**: Explain any specific adjustments made to the general GRU architecture to tailor it for stock price prediction (e.g., using a sliding window for time series, handling seasonality, etc.).

+---

+### 4. **Analysis of the Training Process**

+This section should cover the methodology and challenges faced during the training process.

+- **Training Data Preparation**: Discuss how you prepared the training data (e.g., splitting the dataset into training and testing sets, normalizing the data using MinMaxScaler, and reshaping the data for GRU input).

+- **Training the Model**:
+  - Explain the training process, including the optimizer and loss function used (e.g., Adam optimizer, Mean Squared Error as loss function).
+  - Discuss any challenges faced during training, such as overfitting, convergence issues, or the need for hyperparameter tuning.
+  - Mention any techniques used to mitigate these issues, such as using dropout layers, early stopping, or adjusting the learning rate.

+- **Training Duration and Computational Resources**: Provide information on the time it took to train the model, the computational resources used (e.g., CPU vs. GPU), and any scaling strategies applied if the dataset is large.

+---

+### 5. **Comparative Analysis and Performance Evaluation of All the DNNs Used**

+This section involves evaluating the performance of the GRU model against existing models, if applicable, and comparing their results.

+- **Evaluation Metrics**:
+  - Explain the metrics used to evaluate the model’s performance, such as accuracy, Mean Squared Error (MSE), Mean Absolute Error (MAE), and visual comparison using graphs (e.g., actual vs. predicted values).

+- **Performance Results**:
+  - Present the evaluation results for the existing model(s) and your GRU model.
+This could include a table or graph comparing the MSE, MAE, and other relevant metrics.
+  - Include graphs showing how the model's predictions align with actual stock prices or financial data.

+- **Interpretation of Results**:
+  - Analyze which model performs best and why.
+Discuss any trade-offs between computational efficiency and prediction accuracy.
+  - Consider how well the model generalizes to unseen data (i.e., whether it overfits the training data).

+- **Conclusion and Insights**:
+  - Summarize the overall findings and how your novel GRU model compares to existing solutions.
+  - Suggest possible improvements or future work, such as trying more advanced models (e.g., hybrid models) or including additional features like technical indicators or macroeconomic data.

+---

+### **References**

+Make sure to reference all sources, including any sample code or libraries used, research papers on GRU/LSTM models, and relevant tutorials.
+Cite your sources properly using the citation style required by your institution.

+---

+By following this structure, you'll be able to provide a comprehensive analysis of your machine learning models and demonstrate a clear understanding of the methods and their effectiveness in the context of your financial forecasting project.